Wonderful subgroups of reductive groups and spherical systems: Wonderful fiber products

 If $\Delta_1,\Delta_2$ decompose $\s$ then there is no $\sigma\in\Sigma$, $D_1\in\Delta_1$, $D_2\in\Delta_2$ such that both $c(D_1,\sigma)$ and $c(D_2,\sigma)$ are non-zero.
 Therefore, $\card(\Sigma)+\card(\Sigma/\Delta_1\cup\Delta_2)=\card(\Sigma/\Delta_1)+\card(\Sigma/\Delta_2)$.
 Moreover, $P_{S^p}=P_{S^p/\Delta_1}\cap P_{S^p/\Delta_2}$ and $P_{S^p/(\Delta_1\cup\Delta_2)}=P_{S^p/\Delta_1}P_{S^p/\Delta_2}=P_{S^p/\Delta_2}P_{S^p/\Delta_1}$.

 \begin{theorem} Let $X$ be a wonderful $G$-variety with spherical system $\s$.
-Then $X$ is isomorphic to a wonderful fiber product $X_1\times_{X_{1,2}}X_2$ (with notation as above) if and only if the corresponding (*)-distinguished subsets $\Delta_{\psi_1},\Delta_{\psi_2}$ decompose $\s$. \end{theorem}
+Then $X$ is isomorphic to a wonderful fiber product $X_1\times_{X_{1,2}}X_2$ (with notation as above) if and only if the corresponding good distinguished sets $\Delta_{\psi_1},\Delta_{\psi_2}$ decompose $\s$. \end{theorem}